kobiso/kobiso.github.io/_posts/research/2018-01-03-research-cnn.md

 Convolutional neural network usually use three main types of layers: **Convolutional Layer, Pooling Layer, Fully-Connected Layer**.

 - Example architecture for overview: a simple CNN for CIFAR-10 classification could have the architecture [INPUT - CONV - RELU - POOL - FC]
-  - **INPUT** [32x32x3] will holdl the raw pixel values of the image, in this case an image of width 32, height 32, and with three color channels R,G,B.
+  - **INPUT** [32x32x3] will hold the raw pixel values of the image, in this case an image of width 32, height 32, and with three color channels R,G,B.
   - **CONV** layer will compute the output of neurons that are connected to local regions in the input, each computing a dot product between their weights and a small region they are connected to the input volume.
   This may result in volume such as [32x32x12] if we decided to use 12 filters.
-  - **RELU** layer will apply an elementwise activation function, such as the $$max(0,x)$$ thresholding at zero.
+  - **RELU** layer will apply an element-wise activation function, such as the $$max(0,x)$$ thresholding at zero.
 This leaves the size of the volume unchanged [32x32x12].
   - **POOL** layer will perform a downsampling operation along the spatial dimensions (width, height), resulting in volume such as [16x16x12].
   - **FC** layer will compute the class scores, resulting in volume of size [1x1x10], where each of the 10 numbers correspond to a class score as of CIFAR-10.